ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r4-api-best-practices/README.md

 ## Characteristics of a well-designed API
 In general, an effective API design will have the following characteristics:
 - **Easy to read and work with**: A well designed API will be easy to work with, and its resources and associated operations can quickly be memorized by developers who work with it constantly.
 - **Hard to misuse**: Implementing and integrating with an API with good design will be a straightforward process, and writing incorrect code will be a less likely outcome.
-It has informative feedback, and doesn’t enforce strict guidelines on the API’s end consumer.
+It has informative feedback, and doesn't enforce strict guidelines on the API's end consumer.
 - **Complete and concise**: A complete API will make it possible for developers to make full-fledged applications against the data you expose.
 Completeness happens over time usually, and most API designers and developers incrementally build on top of existing APIs.
 It is an ideal which every engineer or company with an API must strive towards.
 - **Clean interface**: A well-designed API enables frontend developers to work with the APIs without needing to know details of its implementation, giving a clean interface for frontend integration.

 ## Here are some widely accepted best practices

-Please note: This list is not necessarily exhaustive and there is always room for flexibility around these principles depending on your approach towards API design.
+**Please note**: This list is not necessarily exhaustive and there is always room for flexibility around these principles depending on your approach towards API design.
+What matters is understanding the rationale behind certain API design decisions so that you can follow a similar thought process and approach while building your own APIs.

 ### 1. Accept and respond with JSON
 REST APIs should accept JSON for request payload and also send responses to JSON.
 JSON is the standard for transferring data.
 Almost every networked technology can use it: JavaScript has built-in methods to encode and decode JSON either through the Fetch API or another HTTP client.
 Server-side technologies have libraries that can decode JSON without doing much work.